 Click on the main ATTRACTION tab for Opening Hours and further details.

 HOW TO ENJOY YOUR VISIT .....

-- Purchase your entry ticket at Brickendon reception, enjoy the Convict Farm Walk, head to the Woolmers Store to pay for either your self guided or guided tour of Woolmers at a discounted rate.
+- Purchase your entry ticket at Brickendon reception, enjoy the Convict Farm Walk, head to the Woolmers Visitor information centre to pay for either your self guided or guided tour of Woolmers at a discounted rate.
 Make sure to say you have come from Brickendon!

 - The Convict Farm Walk is approximately 2.8km long with an easy walk taking 50 minutes one way.

 - Items you may need - wet weather coat, sun hat, sunscreen, water and closed in shoes.

 - For safety and security the Suspension bridge is closed between the hours of 5pm and 9am year round.

 - If you are unable to cross the Suspension bridge, you may choose to continue on to Woolmers Lane and cross the road bridge.
 This is not a public access or pedestrian way so no liability is taken.

 - Track is suitable for mountain bikes but is not wheel chair accessible.

 - At times the Convict Farm Walk may need to be closed due to flooding in the Macquarie River.